oslego/oslego.github.com/src/writing/css-shapes-reference-boxes/understanding-reference-box.md

 ## The margin-box

 If unspecified, the default reference box for a shape is `margin-box`.
-The CSS shape rule above is equivalent to `shape-outside: circle(50%) margin-box;`.
+The CSS shape declaration above is equivalent to `shape-outside: circle(50%) margin-box;`.

 The `margin-box` reference box means that a shape is positioned in a virtual box defined by the outer edges of the host element's margin.
-The origin of the coordinate system is at the upper left corner of this box, with the X axis going from left to right and the Y axis going from top to bottom.
+The origin of the coordinate system is at the upper-left corner of this box, with the X axis going from left to right and the Y axis going from top to bottom.

-We didn't specify a margin in our sample yet, so the `margin-box` reference box does not extend beyond the element.
+We didn't specify a margin in our sample yet, so the `margin-box` reference box does not extend beyond the element's content area.
 It's still ok to imagine the origin of the coordinate system for the shape placed at the upper-left corner of the element.

 At this point, the circle's 50% radius yields an actual length of 50px (half the element's width or height).